VivienSayan/Barfoot_2014/README.md

 The code "main_unit_tests.m" verifies if some properties are satsified to validate the formulas.

+The code "SE3_UT_vs_BHC_approx.m" compares three method to propagate the covariance of a Lie group compound pose, as described in the latter reference.

 Do not hesitate to report any mistake !